jamesjingyi/whisper-diarization-project/README.md

 This assumes you have done steps 1-3 in the 'Setup' section above.

+1. Place any video or audio files into the `data` folder (these will be converted with ffmpeg)

-1. (If not already running) Activate the virtual environment
+2. (If not already running) Activate the virtual environment

 `source venv/bin/activate`

-2. Run the script.
+3. Run the script.
 At its most basic, it would look like this:

-`python transcribe_and_diarize.py path_to_your_audio_file.wav`
+`python transcribe_and_diarize.py`

+4. This processes any of the files in `data` then outputs raw transcripts using Whisper in `transcriptions/raw_transcripts` and further diarizations in `transcriptions/diarized`

+The script intelligently avoids re-processing if the output files already exist (see flags to override below).

 ### Advanced Usage with Flags